pathik-modi/DatingApp/README.md

 - Configuration and Environment Variables
 - Source Control - Github

-## Angular
+## Angular - Client Side
 - ng add ngx-bootstrap - use Angular bootstrap package with this command - check their website for details

 ## Mkcert
-- Sets up a new server side certificate for .Net
+- Sets up a new server-side certificate for .Net
 - mkcert -install

+## Authenticaton
+- Store password on a database - clear text is not a good option, password hashing is not a good option too.
+- Hashing and salting to store passwords
+- using Data Transfer Objects (DTO's) - similar usability to Zod
+- JSON Web Tokens JWTs

 ## Shortcuts
 - dotnet -h - (terminal) - gives you a list of all options for dotnet commands